electricimp/APDS9007/README.md

 ## Testing

-Repository comes with a test suite for [impUnit](https://github.com/electricimp/impUnit) and test configuration for [impTest](https://github.com/electricimp/impTest).
+Repository contains [impUnit](https://github.com/electricimp/impUnit) tests and a configuration for [impTest](https://github.com/electricimp/impTest) tool.

 Tests can be launched with: